rocajuanma/travel-tips/README.md

 > **Note**
 >
-> Referral link: http://keepgo.refr.cc/juanma - Click "Shop Keepgo now" and get 3GB for free.
+> Use this referral link: http://keepgo.refr.cc/juanma - Click "Shop Keepgo now" and get 3GB for free.
 >
 > Keepgo **data does not expire**, but its a bit **more expensive**.